3months/first_click_free/README.md

    end
    ```
    You may pass through `only`, or `except` to restrict which actions will have first click free turned on, or you can put this in your `ApplicationController` to turn on first click free for all controllers.
-3. You may also permit certain individual paths to bypass first click free by setting them in an initializer like so
-`FirstClickFree.permitted_paths = [ '/about', '/contact' ]`.
-These paths do not set or reset the users' first click free status.
-4. Handle the exception that is raised when a user tries to visit more than one page without being signed in:
+3. Handle the exception that is raised when a user tries to visit more than one page without being signed in:
 	``` ruby
 	rescue_from FirstClickFree::Exceptions::SubsequentAccessException do
 	  redirect_to root_path, alert: 'Please sign in to continue.' end
 	```
+4. Good to go!

+Optional use
+---

+1. You may also permit certain individual paths to bypass first click free by setting them in an initializer like so
+`FirstClickFree.permitted_paths = [ '/about', '/contact' ]`.
+These paths do not set or reset the users' first click free status.
-5. By default users will get just 1 free click, however by setting `FirstClickFree.free_clicks` in an initializer you can allow n free clicks to content.
+2. By default users will get just 1 free click, however by setting `FirstClickFree.free_clicks` in an initializer you can allow n free clicks to content.
-6. Good to go!
+3. Clicked free URLs are available in request.env["first_click_free.url"] as a comma-separated list.

 #### Registered Users